People gush over baby girls with “Don’t you look pretty in that party dress!”

 And then continue to mention hair, weight, clothes, skin, makeup, etc. for the rest of her life.

 I think we should admire the beauty of women in all of our glorious sizes, shapes, ages, colors, faces and bodies.

-So here are 10 wonderful ways to compliment the women (and girls!) in your life,
+So here are 10 creative ways to compliment the women and girls in your life, without mentioning appearance:

 If someone does a good job, at anything, they deserve recognition!

 Whether it’s a 4-year old who can read “big girl books”,

 a 14-year old who made the winning goal at a soccer game,